divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Notes on working with the project
 ---------------------------------

-Using the twelve-factor model places all configuration in environment variables, so that the project can readily be moved to another host or platform, or set up locally for development.
+Using the Twelve-factor model places all configuration in environment variables, so that the project can readily be moved to another host or platform, or set up locally for development.
 The configuration for:

 * security